basnijholt/unidep/README.md

 - Maintain separate releases for each package
 - Test changes across multiple packages simultaneously

-However, when building wheels for distribution, local paths create non-portable packages that only work on the original system.
+Raw local paths would create non-portable packages that only work on the original system, so UniDep treats them as development-only unless you provide a publishable `pypi:` fallback.

 ### PyPI Alternatives for Local Dependencies